elearning-x/certificat-ia/Part_1/1.2/p1_2_lab_correction_estimation_en.md

 ```

 # Real Data Application

+In this section, we will extend our exploration to real data analysis.
+We'll compare several fitted distributions using two essential metrics: entropy and likelihood.
+This hands-on experience will provide valuable insights into the practical application of point estimation techniques and the assessment of their accuracy on real-world datasets.

 ## Loading data
 1. Load into a `pandas` data frame named `df_monthly`, the `minimal_temperature_GB.txt` table of the 30-year average monthly minimum temperature at 84291 locations in Great Britain located in the `data/` folder.
 You can use `pd.read_csv`. (for information, the data come from: https://www.met.ie/climate/30-year-averages)